Hurricane

 To understand the history of the Hurricane cocktail we must start by talking a little bit about Hurricanes and Hurricane Season.
 Bet you didn’t know there were actually 5 seasons instead of 4, (Spring, Summer, Hurricane, Fall, Winter), LOL!

-For those who are unfamiliar with Hurrican Season, it falls between the months of June & November with storms convecting sooner or later in the season depending on the weather patterns of that year.
-Hurricane Season, on a not-so-favorable year brings wind & rain in the form of named Tropical Cyclones eg Hurrican Katrina or the most recent Milton, but on a good year, and where our cocktail history lesson begins, brings beautifully warm and sometimes brutally hot summer temperatures perfect for day drinking those delicious and often intensely tropical bevvys we love so much in the South.
+For those who are unfamiliar with Hurricane Season, it falls between the months of June & November with storms convecting sooner or later in the season depending on the weather patterns of that year.
+Hurricane Season, on a not-so-favorable year brings wind & rain in the form of named Tropical Cyclones eg Hurricane Katrina or the most recent Milton, but on a good year, and where our cocktail history lesson begins, brings beautifully warm and sometimes brutally hot summer temperatures perfect for day drinking those delicious and often intensely tropical bevvys we love so much in the South.

 Now with the metrological lesson out of the way, the true origins of the Hurricane cocktail are unknown.
 I know we say this a lot about the classic but sadly it is true for almost each and every one of them.
 The Hurricane, as a libation, can trace its roots back to various punch recipes and a long lost and incredibly delicious Tiki syrup called Fassionola.
 By long lost we mean there is no actual written notation of the official recipe to make Fassionola syrup just hearsay and general knowledge that was passed down by tiki drink master to tiki drink mater over the years.
 Fassionola, as a syrup, comes in 3 distinct but different colors/flavor profiles, green, gold, and red.
 Each color or flavor profile varies with different ingredients but as a whole they revolve around the use of tropical ingredients like passion fruit and lime, and in some cases cherry, pineapple, and even strawberry.